Samsung introduced curved TVs into the market to become a big hit. However, curved TV hype faded when consumers

 Viewing angles on a curved TV can be its strength and weakness.

 Although watching it from an angle disrupts the picture quality and makes it opaque for the viewer.

 Cons of Curved TVs

 Here is the list of the frequent problems with having a curved screen.

 - You must watch curved TVs from the central position or the picture warps.

 - You might face multiple reflections on the display compared to a flat TV.

 - You may find it hard to place curved TVs in your lounge.

-- Curved TVs are fruitful only when their screen size is huge.
+- Curved TVs are fruitful only when their screen size is enormous.

 - Repairing curved TVs is not an easy job.
-There are no longer available in the market, so finding replacement parts will be hectic.
+The market is no longer available, so finding replacement parts will be hectic.